lucassaid/react-headless-agenda/README.md

 # Headless agenda for react
 Completely unstyled components that help you to make your own agenda.
 Give it a try!
 It is really simple to use, and allows fully customization (the markup is all yours!).
 It might look confusing at first but I really think you'll like it.

+This library makes it easy to display events in their respective columns or "days", with the corresponding heights based on their durations.
+It's not meant to be used as a "calendar" or a "month" view.

 ✅ Flexible

 ✅ Controlled